 The specific type of cheese to use on your board will depend on your theme (see above).
 “In general” a good rule of thumb is to go with a soft cheese, a hard or semi-hard aged cheese, and a funky cheese like blue cheese.
 The idea is to include different textures and flavors with each cheese.

-Another guideline might be to try a cow’s milk cheese, a goats milk cheese and a sheep cheese.
+Another approach might be to try a cow’s milk cheese, a goats milk cheese and a sheep cheese.